Skip to main content

 What Actually Improves the Experience

 Storage matters most for long-term success.
-I'll address this in detail because it's where most people abandon video diaries.
+That's next, because it's where most people abandon video diaries.

 How Do You Handle Storage and Backups?